 When you have to bake so many dishes in your oven during the holidays, do not forget about your crock-pot.
-Corn Casserole works great in the crockpot.
+Corn Casserole works excellently in the crockpot.
 Once it gets done, just turn the crock-pot to warm.
-It will keep the corn casserole warm, and you will not have to reheat it just before serving it.
+It will keep the casserole warm, and you will not have to reheat it just before serving it.
 Do not try to cook this corn on high.
 I have tried it, and it will burn around the sides of the slow cooker.

-If you decide to fix this Crock Pot Corn Casserole with Bacon in the oven, it takes about 45 to 60 minutes to bake half this recipe in a 9 x 13 glass dish at 350 degrees.
-Check the center of this corn casserole with a toothpick after 45 minutes.
+If you decide to fix this Corn Casserole with Bacon in the oven, it takes about 45 to 60 minutes to bake half this recipe in a 9 x 13 glass dish at 350 degrees.
+Check the center of the casserole with a toothpick after 45 minutes.
 It will not come out clean, but it should not look wet.
 A think corn pudding should be stuck to the toothpick.
 Test the center to make sure it is baked and not runny before removing it from the oven.

 What makes my corn casserole extra special?

 This post contains affiliate links.
-I will make a small commission if you purchase these products BUT it will not cost you any extra money.
+I will make a small commission if you purchase these products, BUT it will not cost you any extra money.

 Please see my disclosure.

-- 2-14.75 ounce cans whole kernel corn with juice
+- 2 14.75 ounces cans whole kernel corn with juice

-- 2-14.75 ounce can cream style corn
+- 2 14.75 ounces can cream style corn

 - 8 ounces sour cream

-- ¼ cup milk
+- 1/4 cup milk

-- ¼ cup sugar
+- 1/4 cup sugar